isc-projects/isc-dnssec-guide/src/signing.rst

 necessary.
 It also creates additional keys as required.

 ``dnssec-keymgr`` is completely separate from ``named``.
-As we will see, the policy states a coverage period; ``dnssec-keymgr`` will generate enough key files to handle all rollovers in that period.
+As we will see, the policy states a coverage period; ``dnssec-keymgr`` generates enough key files to handle all rollovers in that period.
 However, it is a good idea to schedule it to run on a regular basis; that way there is no chance of forgetting to run it when the coverage period ends.

-So, down to the detail.

-BIND should be set up in exactly the same way as described in `Semi-Automatic Signing <#semi-automatic-signing>`__; in other words, with ``auto-dnssec`` set to ``maintain`` and ``inline-signing`` set to ``true``.
+BIND should be set up exactly the same way as described in :ref:`semi_automatic_signing`, i.e., with ``auto-dnssec`` set to ``maintain`` and ``inline-signing`` set to ``true``.
 Then a policy file must be created.
 The following is an example of such a file: